-Avoid the following errors and shorten the revenue cycle to a great extent:
+Avoid following errors in medical billing and shorten revenue cycle to a great extent:

-Inadequate demographics: This is one of the most common reasons for erroneous medical billing wherein either the patient information is deficient or has been inaccurately entered in the database.
+This is one of the most common reasons for erroneous medical billing wherein either the patient information is deficient or has been inaccurately entered in the database.
 Lacking information could be the patients’ name, age, sex, date of birth, insurance ID information (policy nos.), contact information (phone no. and address), or the procedures and services rendered by a physician.
-It is essential to double check the demographic data before the patient leaves the facility.
+It is essential to double-check the demographic data before the patient leaves the facility.

-Insurance coverage: The medical billing specialist should check the insurance coverage of the patient as occasionally it changes even without the patients’ knowledge.
-Also check if the patient has opted for a payment (installment) plan to avoid confusions.
+The medical billing specialist should check the insurance coverage of the patient as occasionally it changes even without the patients’ knowledge.
+Also, check if the patient has opted for a payment (installment) plan to avoid confusion.

 Following are reasons for errors which are beyond the medical billing specialists’ control:

-Up-coding: Incorrect codes are entered in the patients’ bill for creating larger bills.
-For reasons unknown the physician or the coders do not enter codes for services rendered to the patient.
-Like up-coding, under coding is illegal too.
+Incorrect codes are entered in the patients’ bill for creating larger bills.
+For reasons unknown, the physician or the coders do not enter codes for services rendered to the patient.
+Like up-coding, under-coding is illegal too.